PHPixie/ORM/README.md

 // Actually the in() method can be used
 // to also include subqueries and entities.
 //
-// This will select artciles with id '1',
+// This will select articles with id '1',
 // or the id same as $someArticle, and
 // anything matched by $subQuery
 $articles = $orm->query('article')